chetbox/jexl-to-estree/README.md

   recast.print(ast).code; // "Math.pow(foo.bar, 2) === 16"
 }

-// Transforms are automatically converted from `addTransforms` {
+// Transforms are automatically converted from the source code of `addTransforms`.
+// Note that direct references to functions are not supported because the source code from `.toString()`
+// is used as the implementations of the transforms.
+{
+  const ast = estreeFromJexlString(jexl, "[1,2,3] | length");
+  recast.print(ast).code; // "[1, 2, 3].length"
+}
+{
   const ast = estreeFromJexlString(jexl, "[1,2,3] | length");
   recast.print(ast).code; // "[1, 2, 3].length"